Agriculture - Food, Science

 • National and international research organizations

-• Research and development in private enterprise
+• Research and Development Sector in Private Enterprise

 • Scientific communication (press, museum)